MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-uninstall-upgrade.md

 ## How to fully uninstall R from a node

+Packages are registered in a database that tracks all package installations in the cluster.
+To update the database, use a package manager to remove the package: **yum** for Red Hat and CentOS, or **zypper** for SUSE.

+1. Uninstall the package (use one of the following): sudo yum erase microsoft-r-server-mro-8.0 sudo zypper rm microsoft-r-server-mro-8.0
-1. On the root node, verify the file location.
+2. Remove other files added by the installer.
+On the root node, verify the file location.
 You should see subfolders for hadoop, lib64, share, and stage:
         $ ls /usr/lib64/microsoft-r/8.0
-2. Remove the entire directory:
+3. Remove the entire directory:
         $ rm -fr /usr/lib64/microsoft-r

 RM removes the folder.
 Parameter "f" is for force and "r" for recursive, deleting everything under microsoft-r.
 This command is destructive and irrevocable, so be sure you have the correct directory before you press Enter.